 ThriveFantasy offered over/under player-prop pick'em contests in the 2-to-6-leg format that defined the category.
 Sports covered were NFL, NBA, MLB, NHL, UFC, PGA and college football.
 Payouts followed the standard category ladder.
 There was no distinguishing product feature — ThriveFantasy was essentially a me-too PrizePicks competitor without the scale, funding or product polish.

 This is where the story ends badly.
 ThriveFantasy allegedly owed hundreds of thousands of dollars to players in unpaid withdrawals by early 2024, with some withdrawals pending since October 2023 or earlier.
 CEO Adam Weinstein initially blamed "a bank and check fraud scheme" that froze a key account.
-Some players received messages saying their accounts were under investigation for "winning at a higher rate than the average customer" — a claim that drew heavy criticism as a pretext for delaying payouts to sharp users.
+Some players received messages saying their accounts were under investigation for "winning at a higher rate than the average customer" — a claim that drew heavy criticism as a pretext for delaying payouts to sharp players.
 The company sought an emergency capital raise in October 2023 but failed to secure enough investors, at which point Legal Sports Report reported the company was "probably done."

 Not applicable — defunct.